 The complexity of your request determines the amount of time we require to process your application.

-Be clear on the distance, number of structures that need to be crossed, proposed route, temporary obstructions, type of configurations, weight and safety as they are all factors that are taken into consideration prior to your approval or non-approval.
+Be clear on the distance, proposed route (including exact start and end points), specifics of the configuration, dimensions of load, and axle group weights as they are all factors that are taken into consideration prior to your approval or non-approval.

-Identifying a previous overload number can help your application be processed faster if your load is identical to the previous overload number, meaning:
+Identifying a previous overload number can help your application be processed faster, but only if your load is identical to the previous overload number, meaning: